-Easter is a great opportunity to put some simple steps in place so that we can reduce waste and protect the environment, we have come up with some great ways to reduce our carbon footprint, while enjoying the celebrations.
+Easter is a great opportunity to put some simple steps in place so that we can reduce waste and protect the environment.
+So we have come up with some great ways to reduce our carbon footprint, while enjoying the celebrations.

 Easter egg foil

-The foil wrapped around most easter eggs CAN be recycled – Simply scrunch the foil into a loose ball along with any other bits of used foil (including from smaller eggs) and pop it into your normal recycling bin for collection.
-If it springs back open when you try to scrunch it, this means it’s laminated and should go in your general rubbish bin.
+The foil wrapped around most easter eggs can be recycled.
+Simply scrunch the foil into a loose ball along with any other bits of used foil (including from smaller eggs) and pop it into your normal recycling bin for collection.

 Easter egg packaging

-Easter eggs with less packaging are much better for the planet and luckily there is much more around these days.
-Most of the packaging can be popped in your green bin – cardboard boxes and possibly some plastic trays (flatten them to save space!).
+Easter eggs with less packaging are much better for the planet and luckily there is much more available these days.
+The cardboard packaging can be popped in your green bin (flatten material to save space).

 Flowers

-Once your flowers have past their best you can pop them in with your garden waste or if you have a home compost, they can go on there.
+Once your flowers have passed their best you can pop them in your brown bin with your garden waste or if you have a home compost, they can go on there.
 If you are feeling creative, you can dry them and use them around your home.

 If your Easter treats have come in cellophane wrapping this is not accepted in your green bin.
-For any wrapping paper, as long as it’s not foil or covered in glitter, and passes the ‘scrunch test’, it can be recycled in your green bin.
+Plastic bags and plastic wrapping should be put in your general waste bin.

 Food waste